MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-qos/overview.md

 This section describes how to enable the new Storage QoS feature and how to monitor storage performance without applying custom policies.

 ### <a name="BKMK_SetupStorageQoSonStorageCluster"></a>Set up Storage QoS on a Storage Cluster
-This section discusses how to enable Storage QoS on either a new or an existing Failover Cluster and Scale-Out File Server that is running Windows Server 2016 Technical Preview
+This section discusses how to enable Storage QoS on either a new or an existing Failover Cluster and Scale-Out File Server that is running Windows Server 2016.

 #### Set up Storage QoS on a new installation
-If you have configured a new Failover Clusterand configured a Cluster Shared Volume(CSV) on Windows Server 2016 Technical Preview, then the Storage QoS feature will be set up automatically.
+If you have configured a new Failover Cluster and configured a Cluster Shared Volume(CSV) on Windows Server 2016, then the Storage QoS feature will be set up automatically.

 #### Verify Storage QoS installation
 After you have created a Failover Cluster and configured a CSV disk, , **Storage QoS Resource** is displayed as a Cluster Core Resource and visible in both Failover Cluster Manager and Windows PowerShell.
 The intent is that the failover cluster system will manage this resource and you should not have to do any actions against this resource.
 We display  it in both Failover Cluster Manager and PowerShell to be consistent with the other failover cluster system resources like the new Health Service.